Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     1. I want the game to be played easily.
     2. I want it to have nice estetics.
-    3. I want feedback once the game is done, such as who won.
+    3. I want feedback once the game is done, such as who won, and a score counter.
     4. I want to restart the game when the game is finished.
     5. I want to know if the author has done some other games.

 ## Features

 ## Technologies Used